Hello

 It might be whimsy.

-It might be something else altogether, but it’s rooted in my emotional response to something around me.
+It might be something else altogether, but it’s rooted in a deep, personal response to something around me.

 I work in a variety of media.